Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: GP Policy Iteration Frameworks

 \section{GP Policy Iteration Frameworks}

-PI methods for solving HJB equations and MFGs alternate between solving the HJB and, for MFGs, the FP equation, updating the feedback control until convergence.
+PI methods for solving HJB equations and MFGs alternate between solving the HJB equation and, in the MFG case, the FP equation, and updating the feedback control \mathfix{until a prescribed stopping criterion is met}.
 In this section, we introduce the GPPI method, which represents each unknown as a GP.
-By exploiting the linearity of GP regression, each iteration reduces to solving a linear PDE with an explicit closed-form solution.
-This is unlike neural network-based methods, which do not yield explicit solutions or exact minimizations at each step.
+By exploiting the linearity of GP regression under linear PDE collocation constraints, each iteration reduces to a linear PDE subproblem that admits an explicit representer update.
+This update is applied to the value function, and, in the MFG setting, also to the population density.
+In contrast to neural network-based methods, which do not yield explicit solutions or exact minimizations at each step, our approach admits closed-form updates.

-\subsection{A GP Policy Iteration Framework for HJB Equations.}
+\subsection{A GP Policy Iteration Framework for HJB Equations}

 In this subsection, we present our GP framework to address both forward and inverse problems arising from the HJB equation in stochastic control.
 The HJB equation is fundamental in determining the optimal control strategy and the associated value function.
 In particular, we consider the time-dependent HJB equation on the $d$-dimensional torus $\mathbb{T}^d$: